Susan S. & Kenneth Wallach Foundation

 Long-term Relationship Building

-The foundation's restriction to "preselected charitable organizations" indicates grants flow to organizations where the Wallachs have developed relationships over time as patrons, board members, or through their extensive network in New York's cultural and educational sectors.
+The foundation's restriction to "preselected charitable organisations" indicates grants flow to organisations where the Wallachs have developed relationships over time as patrons, board members, or through their extensive network in New York's cultural and educational sectors.

 Support for Infrastructure and Endowment